DaveMorra/Particle-Based-Fluid-Simulation/README.md

 Build and run the project in any IDE that supports java. (e.g., IntelliJ IDEA, Eclipse, or javac)

 ## Technical Overview
 The simulation uses a particle-based physics engine to model fluid-like behavior by updating forces, velocities, and positions for each particle.
 Particles are organized in a spatial grid to efficiently calculate interactions only with nearby neighbors.
 Real-time rendering is handled with Swing, and users can interact with the simulation using mouse events to attract or repel particles.
+Below are three images that demonstrate the simulation in action, showing particle movement, fluid-like interactions, and user-driven effects through mouse input.

  - Rendering: Swing (JFrame + JPanel)
  - Simulation Loop: Updates particles in real time at (Default: 120FPS)